computational-cell-analytics/micro-sam/workshops/README.md

 ### Step 3: Run the `micro-sam` Annotators

-Run the `micro-sam` annotators with the following scripts:
+Run the `micro-sam` annotators with the following scripts: (TODO recommend GUI)

 #### 2D Annotator (Cell Segmentation in Light Microscopy):